Deception in Supervisory Control: Synthesis of Optimal Deceptive Policies

-We note that there is a one-to-one correspondence between the path distributions of $\mdp$ and $\mdp_{p}$ \cite{baier2008principles}.
-Consequently, the optimization problem given in \eqref{problemeqn:mindeviation} is equivalent to
+Without loss of generality, we make the following assumption on the target states of the agent and the supervisor for the clarity of representation.
+This assumption ensures that the probability of completing a task is constant, either $0$ or $1$, upon reaching a target state. \begin{assumption} Every $s \in R^{\agent} \cup R^{\svisor}_{1} \cup \ldots \cup R^{\svisor}_{\svisornumofspec}$ is absorbing. \end{assumption}

+We remark that in the absence of Assumption \ref{assumption:closednessanddisjointness}, one can still find the optimal deceptive policy by constructing a product MDP that encodes both the state of the original MDP and the statuses of the tasks.
+In detail, we need to construct a joint deterministic finite automaton whose states encode the statuses of the specifications for the agent and the supervisor.
+After creating the joint deterministic finite automaton (DFA), we construct a product MDP by combining the original MDP and the joint DFA and synthesize a policy on the product state space.
+Since there is a one-to-one mapping between the paths of the original MDP and the product MDP, the synthesized policy for the product MDP can be translated into a policy for the original MDP~\cite{baier2008principles}.

 If the reference policy is not stationary, we may need to compute the optimal deceptive policy by considering the parameters of the reference policy at different time steps.
-Such computation leads to a state explosion, which we avoid by adopting the following assumption. \begin{assumption} The policy that is induced by the reference policy is stationary for the product MDP $\mdp_{p}$. \end{assumption} In many applications the supervisor aims to achieve the specification with the maximum possible probability.
-Stationary policies on the product MDP suffice to maximize the probability to satisfy an LTL formula \cite{baier2008principles}.
+Such computation leads to a state explosion, which we avoid by adopting the following assumption. \begin{assumption} The reference policy $\policy^{\svisor}$ is stationary on $\mdp$. \end{assumption}

+In many applications the supervisor aims to achieve the specifications with the maximum possible probabilities.
+Under Assumption \ref{assumption:closednessanddisjointness}, stationary policies suffice to achieve the Pareto optimal curve for maximizing the probabilities of multiple reachability specifications~\cite{etessami2007multi}.

 Without loss of generality, we assume that the optimal value of Problem \ref{problem:mindeviation} is finite.
 One can easily check whether the optimal value is finite in the following way.
 Assume that the transition probability between a pair of states is zero under the reference policy.
-One can create a modified MDP from $\mdp_{p}$ by removing the actions that assign a positive value to such state-state pairs.
-If there exists a policy that satisfies the constraint \eqref{cons:agentstask3} then the value is finite.
+One can create a modified MDP from $\mdp$ by removing the actions that assign a positive value to such state-state pairs.
+If there exists a policy that satisfies the constraint \eqref{cons:ourtask} then the value is finite.

+Given that the optimal value of Problem \ref{problem:mindeviation} is finite, we first identify the three sets of states where the agent should follow the reference policy.
+Firstly, the agent's policy should not be different from the supervisor's policy on the states that belong to $R^{\agent}$, since the specification of the agent is already satisfied.
+Secondly, the agent should follow the reference policy at states that are recurrent under the reference policy.
+Formally, the reference policy $\policy^{\svisor}$ induces a Markov chain $\mdp^{\svisor}$.
+A state is recurrent in $\mdp^{\svisor}$ if it belongs to some closed communicating class.
+The agent should follow the reference policy if a state is recurrent in $\mdp^{\svisor}$.